 - Clinical Nurse Specialists (CNS) average salary range from $65,000 to more than $110,000

-If you are interested in any of these programs, click the resources below to learn more and find the right program for you:
+Interested in any of these programs?
+Click the resources below to learn more and find the right program for you:

 - Search Nurse Practitioner Programs (NP)